 I’ve Lost My Animal

 One of the most rewarding services provided by the Humane Society of Ventura County is the successful reunion of lost pets with their owners.
-Our staff reunites hundreds of lost animals with their owners each year.
+Our staff reunites many lost animals with their owners each year.

 Looking for Your Missing Pet?